 If your forms can cater to a multilingual audience, you’ll have a much easier time reaching a global audience.
 If your users can control the language your form reads in, you’ll get higher conversion and satisfaction rates.

-Here’s how to make your form available in multiple languages:
+To make your form available in multiple languages

-- In Form Builder, click on Settings at the top.
+- In the Form Builder, go to Settings at the top.

-- Next, click on Show More Options at the bottom.
+- Next, select Show More Options at the bottom.

-- Scroll down to Form Language and set your form’s default language.
+- Scroll down to Form Language and choose your form’s default language.

-- Right below Form Language, click on Edit next to Translations.
+- Right below Form Language, go to Edit next to Translations.

-- Select the language you want to translate your form to.
+- Choose the language you want to translate your form to.

-- Then click on Add Form Language at the bottom.
+- Select Add Form Language at the bottom.

 Notes:

-- Go to the Form Warnings tab to localize the form warnings.
+- Go to the Form Warnings tab to localize your form warning messages.

 - All changes you perform are automatically saved.